Stanford-OS3/cocotb_tutorial/README.md

 <h1> How to use cocotb for verification </h1>

 <p> this page is currently being updated by Stan, and isn't finished yet.
-I am still working this out </p>
+I am still working this out because of some issues with Apple Silicon </p>

 <p>